 Load Bank Testing (Discharge Testing)

-This is the most comprehensive battery test and the only true examination that determines the actual capacity of the battery string.
+This is the most comprehensive battery test and really the only true examination that determines the actual capacity of the battery string.

-The Institute of Electrical and Electronics Engineers (IEEE) recommends performing discharge testing at the time of installation, then repeating the test every year.
+The Institute of Electrical and Electronics Engineers (IEEE) recommends performing discharge testing at the time of initial installation, then repeating the test every year.

 Partial Discharge Testing